vitaly-t/pg-promise/README.md

 ### Open Values

-When a variable ends with `:value`, or shorter syntax `#`, it is escaped as usual, except when its type is a string, the trailing quotes are not added.
+When a variable name ends with `:value`, or shorter syntax `#`, it is escaped as usual, except when its type is a string, the trailing quotes are not added.

 Open values are primarily to be able to compose complete `LIKE`/`ILIKE` dynamic statements in external SQL files,